A Different Kind of Education

 It’s About Who Your Teen Becomes

-The teen years is more than a phase to get through.
+The teen years are more than a phase to get through.

 It is a formative season—a time when young people are shaping: